Dealroom-Studio/Daytrade-Cereals/README.md

 # Daytrade-Cereals
-Daytrade Cereals is an algorithm engine for serialized smart contract environments for day traders using Daytrade Script.
+Daytrade Cereals is an algorithm engine for serialized smart contract environments for Daytrade Script.

 Introduction:
 Signing In to Daytrade Exchange.